 The vast majority of technology seen in Heliothaumic is derived from centuries of study of the titular Heliothaumic energy that is derived from the sun, either using solar panels or thaumite.

-Magic itself in Gunnerkrigg Court is referred to as the "etheric sciences", sometimes (Kat is confounded to discover that her parents believe in magic, and more so to find out that it's a known quantity not dissimilar to her beloved robots and computers).
+In Gunnerkrigg Court, a binding spell used to negate the powers of a Body Snatcher turns out to be a kind of computer program.
+However, the computer itself contains magic parts.
+Magic itself is referred to as the "etheric sciences", sometimes (Kat is confounded to discover that her parents believe in magic, and more so to find out that it's a known quantity not dissimilar to her beloved robots and computers).

 In The Monster And The Girl, Kenrick has a 'BIST' which seems to be like technological version of a D&D 'Bag of Holding', and Kenrick is described as a 'techno-magical' Cyborg created by a mad alien god.
 The implication is that it's all super-science.